-Getting cheesy in Canada’s Dairy Capital, a winery rises from the ashes of a tobacco tract, Ontario’s only brewery farm and some killer sweet potato gnocchi
+Getting cheesy in Canada’s Dairy Capital, a winery rises from the ashes of a tobacco tract, Ontario’s first brewery farm and some killer sweet potato gnocchi

 It doesn’t take too many conversations with the residents of Ontario’s Southwest before you get a sense of the strong can-do spirit that sets these folks apart as some of the most determined food, beer and wine producers in the province.
 If your parents have a successful dairy farm with plenty of milk, you go to Switzerland and learn how to make cheese.
 When tobacco farming fails to be profitable, you try your hand at grapes.
 When you want to create craft beer that is truly local, you grow your own hops.
 There’s a lesson for all of us here, and it’s likely to be one of the most delicious ones you’ve had in a while.
 Here’s just a taste of what you’ll learn along the way.

 This Next Stop: Taste journey begins just outside Woodstock, where a dairy farmer’s son has built a reputation as one of the country’s best cheese makers.
 Shep Ysselstein uses milk from his parent’s dairy farm to create a delicious collection of products at Gunn’s Hill Artisan Cheeses.
 Gunn’s Hill is just one of several stops on the Oxford County Cheese Trail, a delicious touring experience that offers 23 unique stops that will appeal to cheese lovers of all ages.
 Don’t forget to stop for a selfie with the Springbank Snow Countess in Woodstock, a huge concrete replica of the cow who held the world record for butterfat production for 21 years!